Seed Format

 to separate multiple

 messages within a single input.
-This allows for comprehensive testing across multiple scenarios from a single seed.
+This enables comprehensive testing across multiple scenarios from a single seed.

 Example